luma/menagerie/distributed_systems/src/replication_and_consensus/gossip_protocols.md

 **TODO**

-### For Anti-entropy
+### For Anti-entropy (replication)

 Anti-entropy protocols act to repair differences between replicas by comparing and reconciling those differences.
 Gossip protocols can be used to exchange snapshots from each node and identify differences.

-For example: Say that each node replicates a key/value data set and uses a [Merkle tree](merkle_trees.md) to allow differences between keys to be compared efficiently between nodes.
+For example: Say that each node replicates a key/value data set and uses a [Merkle tree](merkle_trees.html) to allow differences between keys to be compared efficiently between nodes.
 Once the set of differing sub-trees is identified then the nodes exchange the differences for reconciliation.

+@TODO: active and passive Anti-entropy.

 ### For computation